 Caffeine could slow down the absorption of minerals such as iron and zinc, which may lead to iron deficiency (Anemia).

 - Cancer: May reduce risk for certain types of cancers including prostate, liver, breast, gastric and colo-rectal cancers.

-- Diabetes and Metabolic Syndrome: Coffee may help improve blood sugar and weight reduction with the consumption of 1 1-1/2 cups of coffee a day.
+- Diabetes and Metabolic Syndrome: Coffee may help improve blood sugar and weight reduction with

 - Inflammation: Coffee could reduce inflammation, oxidative stress and HDL cholesterol.